Where to stay on the Big Island of Hawaii in 2023

 Of course, you’ll also find plenty of condos and villas in this area.
 We love the Big Island so much that we’ve put together a wish list of places to stay near Kailua-Kona in the future and we’d love to share it with you:

-South Kohala and Waikoloa are the best places to stay for beach bums and nature lovers
+South Kohala and Waikoloa are the best places to stay on the Big Island for beach bums and nature lovers

 Are you looking for rest and relaxation during your vacation?
-Then the South Kohala region is the where to stay on the Big Island.
+Then the South Kohala region is where to stay on the Big Island.
 This coastline is also located on the leeward side of the island, right above the Kona coastline.
 Sunny weather is practically guaranteed year-round in South Kohala.

-The Kohala coast is known for its gorgeous sandy beaches, the most idyllic one being Hapuna State Recreation area.
+The Kohala coast is known for its gorgeous sandy beaches, the most idyllic one being the Hapuna State Recreation area.
 Boutiques and restaurants galore in the family-friendly resort area of Waikoloa Village thanks to the Kings’ Shops and Queens’ MarketPlace.

 Hapuna beach at Hawaii Big Island